NXIVM Leader Keith Raniere Sentenced To 120 Years In Prison

 Reniere’s followers called him “Vanguard.”
 To honor him, the group formed a secret sorority comprised of female “slaves” who were branded with his initials and ordered to have sex with him, the prosecutors said.
 Women were also pressured into giving up embarrassing information about themselves that could be used against them if they left the group.

-Along with Bronfman, Raniere’s teachings won him the devotion of Hollywood actors including Allison Mack of TV’s “Smallville.”
-Mack also has pleaded guilty and is awaiting sentencing.
+Along with Bronfman, Raniere’s teachings won him the devotion of Hollywood actors including Mack, of TV’s “Smallville.”

-In a sentencing submission, lawyers for Reniere said he “continues to assert his complete innocence to these charges.”

-They wrote that his jury conviction at an unfair trial resulted from a media campaign involving witnesses who were motivated to testify falsely as part of a “heavy-handed prosecution that threatened potential defense witnesses.”

 More From CBS New York: